-- Boulder County Public Health is collaborating with researchers from the Institute of Arctic and Alpine Research (INSTAAR) at the University of Colorado in partnership with the Colorado Department of Public Health and the Environment (CDPHE) to monitor concentrations of gases at the Boulder Reservoir.
+- Boulder County Public Health is collaborating with atmospheric researchers (and in partnership with the Colorado Department of Public Health and the Environment (CDPHE)) to monitor concentrations of gases at the Boulder Reservoir.
 Monitoring data are available here and a summary of the current study findings is available here.

 - Monitoring tracks the presence of compounds such as nitrogen oxides, methane, ethane, propane, pentanes, and benzene and provides near real-time measurements of their concentrations.

 - An air quality modeling analysis of the monitoring data is being conducted and results will be available in 2021.

-- Atmospheric monitoring at Boulder Reservoir will help Boulder County officials to understand more about how oil and gas emissions are affecting ozone levels.
-It will also provide a baseline against which to measure potential increases in future local and regional oil and gas emissions.
+- Atmospheric monitoring at Boulder Reservoir helps Boulder County officials to understand more about how oil and gas emissions are affecting ozone levels.
+It also provides a baseline against which to measure potential increases in future local and regional oil and gas emissions.